 How to Make Chicken Paillard

-1. Prep the Chicken: Slice the chicken breasts in half horizontally and gently pound them between parchment paper until evenly thin.
+1. Prepare the Chicken: Slice the chicken breasts in half horizontally and gently pound them between parchment paper until evenly thin.
 Season both sides with salt and pepper.

 2. Sear the Chicken: Heat 1 tablespoon olive oil in a skillet over medium-high heat.
 Sear the chicken for 2-3 minutes per side until golden and cooked through.
 Set aside.

-3. Make the Sauce: In the same skillet, add the remaining olive oil and 2 tablespoon butter.
+3. Build the Lemon Butter Sauce: In the same skillet, add the remaining olive oil and 2 tablespoon butter.
 Sauté the shallot for 2 minutes, then add garlic and red pepper flakes and cook for another minute.

 4. Finish and Serve: Pour in lemon juice and chicken stock, scraping up the browned bits.
 Simmer for 3-4 minutes, then stir in the remaining butter.
 Return the chicken to the pan and spoon the sauce over it before serving.

-- Use White Wine: Swap part of the chicken stock with dry white wine for a more layered, aromatic flavor.
+- White Wine: Replace part of the chicken broth with dry white wine for a more aromatic sauce.
+Let it simmer well before adding the final butter.

 What to Serve with Chicken Paillard